 Chambers Complaints Procedure

 Our aim is to provide you with a good quality service at all times.
 However, in the event that you do have a complaint please let us know at the earliest opportunity so that we may take immediate steps to deal with any difficulties that you may be experiencing.
 Chambers has a full and comprehensive complaints procedure which follows the guidelines set out in Barmark.
-A copy of Chambers complaints procedure can be obtained on request from the Senior Clerk either by telephone or in writing, at any time.
+A copy of Chambers complaints procedure can be obtained on request from the Senior Clerk either by telephone or in writing, at any time, and can be viewed here.

 Nine Bedford Row Chambers has as one of its objectives the aim "To provide an excellent legal service to its clients in the area of criminal law".
 To this end, these Chambers and its barristers accept and discharge their responsibility to ensure that the needs, concerns and interests of our clients are constantly kept in view, and addressed.
 Please click here to download our client feedback form.